Axini/smartdoor-adapter-python/README.md

 ## Description
 This project defines a *Python* implementation of a plugin adapter for Axini's standalone SmartDoor application (SUT).
 It connects the Axini Modeling Platform (AMP) to the standalone SmartDoor SUT.

+See https://github/axini and the plugin-adapter-protocol repository for some general information on Axini's plugin adapter protocol.
+Axini's training on "plugin adapters" provides additional and more detailed information.

 The software is distributed under the MIT license, see LICENSE.